Telecommunications in Vietnam: Internet

 Although basic Internet services had existed in Vietnam since the early nineties, the first commercial Internet Service Provider (ISP) opened for business in 1997.
 Since 1997 Vietnam has been connected by two gateways: one in Hanoi which connects with Hong Kong and Australia, and the other in Ho Chi Minh City, which connects with the United States by Sprint.

-Vietnam ranks 16th in the world in terms of number of internet users, far above any of its neighboring SE Asian nations.
+Vietnam ranks 16th in the world in terms of number of internet users.